marcusstockton/DjangoJobWebsite/JobWebsite/Readme.txt

 In company views, the edit page now adds in widgets, but I need to wire up Instance so it loads data to the form.
 Also need to actually save the data.

+TODO:
+create business type as a database model, and simply add reference to it in Address Add in file upload for avatar and cv